blessed-sibanda/ansaz/book/4-user-authentication.md

 Create layout to be used by devise views

-By convention, devise controller will look for a layout name `devise.html.erb`
+By convention, devise controller will look for a layout named `devise.html.erb`

 ```bash
 $ touch app/views/layouts/devise.html.erb